-Located by George Washington High School, the Bustleton Branch serves the neighborhoods of Bustleton and Somerton.
+Located by George Washington High School, the Bustleton Branch serves the diverse neighborhoods of Bustleton and Somerton.

 The community of Bustleton-Somerton, once full of thick woodlands, was a rich farming area for most of its history.
 According to one theory, Bustleton grew around Busselton Tavern, a local watering hole established before the Revolution.
 Verree Road takes its name from Verree's Mill, a tool factory on Pennypack Creek that once shipped hatchets and axes all over the East Coast.